Tian-Jian Hsu, PhD.

 Research Topic: Linking fluid mechanics and geomechanics in a two-phase modeling framework

-Jorge Penaloza Giraldo (PhD student)
+Jorge Penaloza Giraldo (PhD candidate)

 Research Topic: Numerical and laboratory modeling of flocculation dynamics

-Jiaye Zhang (MS/PhD student)
+Jiaye Zhang (PhD student)

 - Zhen Cheng (PhD, 8/2016).
 Thesis title: A multidimensional two-phase flow modeling framework for sediment transport applications.
 He is the main developer of the open-source Eulerian two-phase model for sediment transport: SedFoam.
 He was a Postdoctoral Scholar (received the competitive WHOI Postdoctoral Scholarship of 2016) at Woods Hole Oceanographic Institution.
 Currently, he is a CFD research engineer at Convergent Science.

 - Zheyu Zhou (PhD, 8/2016).
 Thesis title: Three-dimensional numerical simulation of turbulent coherent structures in coastal environments.
 Her research focused on resolving obliquely descending eddies under breaking waves and their effect of sediment transport.
 She also investigated using the nonhydrostatic coastal model NHWAVE to resolve shear instabilities in stratified shear flow.
-She is now a Coastal Engineer at AECOM.
+She is now a Coastal Engineer at COWI.

 - Jia-Lin Chen (Julie) (PhD, 1/2015).
 Thesis title: Hydrodynamics, sediment transport and morphodynamics at inlets and river mouths – a numerical investigation.
 She investigated the effects of wave-current interaction on the hydrodynamics of New River Inlet (NC) and their implication to morphodynamics.
 She is currently an Assistant Professor at National Cheng-Kung University (Taiwan).